zdelv/iot-dash/README.md

         prior to startup for how it should handle each sensor type.
 For example, the ingest tool could treat a temperature sensor by performing a set of average, minimum, and maximum calculations every X seconds, while treating a door sensor by calculating the number of activations over the last X seconds.
+Currently, X is a global interval, not configurable per sensor type.
 4. The ingest application submits calculations into the database API.
     - The database API is a REST API that allows for GET and POST of sensors and readings.